Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Faster Resolution: Arbitration can significantly reduce the time from dispute initiation to resolution, often within months rather than years.

-- Cost-Effective: Lower legal fees and reduced court costs make arbitration accessible to families with limited financial resources.
+- Cost-Effective: Lower legal fees and reduced court costs make arbitration accessible to families at a local employer resources.

 - Less Adversarial: The informal nature and emphasis on mutual agreement reduce hostility and preserve family relationships.